clement1289/moinmoin-wiki/README.md

 MM_ADMIN | The moinmoin admin user that will be created.
 Default is mmAdmin MM_EMAIL | MM_ADMIN email address.
 Default is user@moinmoin.example.org MM_VHOST | The nginx virtual host name.
 Default is moinmoin.example.org.
+MM_PASSWD | password of the MM_ADMIN user.
+Default is randomly generated.
+The randomly generated password is printed to stdout and so docker logs should print it

 # how to run